 Sweden

 Sweden has played a key role in the history of radio astronomy from its origins as a science after the Second World War.
-Onsala Space Observatory (OSO) was founded at Chalmers University of Technology in 1949.
+Onsala Space Observatory (OSO) was founded at Chalmers University of Technology in 1949 and has over its history been the focus for numerous observational, technical and scientific developments in radio astronomy.

 Band 1 Feed